evildarkarchon/STO_Event_Calendar/README.md

 There is a heavily modified version of the python script, a C# version, and the beginnings of other languages.

-The C# version of this application is writen with .NET Framework v4.6.1 as its target.
+The C# version of this application is writen with .NET Core 2.2 as its target.